traefik/traefik-helm-chart/README.md

 One can check what has changed in the [Changelog](./traefik/Changelog.md).

+New major version indicates that there is an incompatible breaking change.
 > [!WARNING]
 > Please read carefully release notes of this chart before upgrading.